East Clayton Street Improvements Project

 - Private Utility Relocations - Ongoing

-- Stormwater System Installation by Athens-Clarke County - Beginning in two areas on May 13, 2019
+- Stormwater System Installation by Athens-Clarke County - May 2019 - March 2020

 Note that schedules referenced on these documents have changed.